fairbrother-lab/LariatMapper/to-do.md

 ### Definitely, sometime
 - Move reference files + their args to one reference files folder and add a run-once script to prepare it (replacing get_splice_site_seqs.py)
-- Add unit tests
+- Add unit tests (for each filter, at least 1 artificial read that reaches it and fails it)
-- Make this into a software package for installing as a command line command and distributing via anaconda/pip/etc
+- Make this into a software package for installing as a command-line command and distributing via anaconda/pip/etc
 - Update larmap_setup.py to work with current version or remove it
 - Update larmap_merge.py to work with current version or remove it
 - Specify package versions in environment.yaml to future-proof